 A microchip is a passive transponder which uses RFID (Radio Frequency Identification Device) technology.
-Pet-ID microchips are Swiss engineered and manufactured to Pet-ID’s specification with a frequency of 134.2 kHz conforming with ISO 11784/11785 standards which are required by EU regulations and those of most other territories.
+Pet-ID microchips are Swiss engineered and manufactured to Pet-ID’s specification with a frequency of 134.2 kHz conforming with ISO 11784/11785 standards which are required by UK regulations and those of EU countries and most other territories.

 Each microchip is pre-programmed with a unique number, specifically identified by Pet-ID’s ICAR manufacturer code 958, sealed with resin to protect the inner circuitry to prevent the possibility of failure, then encased in bio-compatible glass and coated with Parylene-C.